 “The idea that I could get paid to write music was so bizarre to me. ”

-Fast forward a few years, with a Pulitzer for her Partita for 8 voices, a que full of commissions, and a world premiere this Saturday at the Ojai Festival, and that idea is not as far-fetched as it had been.
+Fast forward a few years, with her holding a Pulitzer Prize, a queue full of commissions, and a world premiere this Saturday at the Ojai Festival, and that idea is not as far-fetched as it had been.

 This might also be a form of dreaming, Ms. Shaw’s composition debuting at Ojai’s Libby Bowl at 3pm tomorrow afternoon, is a festival commission that had its nascency before she got any calls from Tom Morris or Peter Sellars (the festival’s Artistic Director and 2016 Music Director, respectively).